Crypto Treasury Accounting Policy: The Document the Audit Tests You Against (2026)

 - Classification: each instrument per its nature (stablecoin, fund share, position, in-scope fair-value).

-- Valuation/recognition: source/principal-market/timestamp, fair-value treatment, reward-at-control, internal transfers non-disposals.
+- Valuation and recognition: source/principal-market/timestamp, fair-value treatment, reward-at-control, internal transfers as non-disposals.

 - Reconciliation cadence belongs in the policy — "eventually" fails at audit.

-- Complementary to the treasury/investment policy — risk vs reporting.
+- It is complementary to the treasury/investment policy: risk versus reporting.

 Why a written policy